-- Are the project's intended results and performance indicators clearly articulated, appropriate and realistic? - Is the plan to effect meaningful change in knowledge, skills, behaviors, and/or attitudes solidly grounded and appropriately structured? - Will the proposed project generate results such as models, tools, research findings, services, and practices that can be broadly used, adapted, scaled or replicated in the museum profession? - Is there a reasonable and practical plan for sustaining the benefits of the project beyond the conclusion of the grant?
+- Are the project's intended results and performance indicators clearly articulated, appropriate and realistic? - Is the plan to effect meaningful change in knowledge, skills, behaviors, and/or attitudes solidly grounded and appropriately structured? - Will the tangible products be useful? - Is there a reasonable and practical plan for sustaining the benefits of the project beyond the conclusion of this grant?